 Python Programming Basics tutorial for beginners

 Python is a high-level, interpreted programming language known for its simplicity and readability.
-It is widely used in various fields such as web development, data science, automation, and more.
+Developers widely use it in various fields such as web development, data science, automation, and more.
 In this guide you will explore Python Programming Basics for beginners.

 Python syntax is clean and easy to understand.

 Python is case-sensitive language.
-There’s no need to insert terminator at end of line.
+Thus, there’s no need to insert terminator at end of line.

 • Integers: Whole numbers, e.g., x = 5